BFI London Film Festival: 2016

 Following the previous year's festival aimed to celebrate strong women in the film industry, 2016 was partly designed to better reflect the diverse audiences in society; the festival opened with a film directed by a black director and the BFI Fellowship was awarded to Steve McQueen.
 Most of the awards, once again, had strong female themes – either being directed by women, about women or both.
-Kelly Reichardt’s Certain Women won the Official Competition, while Raw, by the French director Julia Ducournau, won the Sutherland Award for the Best First Feature.
+Kelly Reichardt's Certain Women won the Official Competition, while Raw, by the French director Julia Ducournau, won the Sutherland Award for the Best First Feature.
 Noting that there are still too few opportunities for female directors, Ducournau said, "It's about time that things are starting to change.
 It's good that doors are now being opened."
 The Grierson Award for the best documentary went to Starless Dreams, filmed inside a rehabilitation centre for juvenile delinquent women in Iran.
 For the first time, the London Film Festival ran a competition for the best short film.
-This went to Issa Touma, Thomas Vroege and Floor van de Muelen for the documentary 9 Days – From My Window in Aleppo.
+This went to Issa Touma, Thomas Vroege and Floor Van Der Meulen for the documentary 9 Days – From My Window in Aleppo.
 Touma, a Syrian photographer who regularly returns to Aleppo, said it was important for intellectuals, academics and artists not to desert the country.
 "You can't change anything from far away," he said.